lotten/daoopt/README.md

 DAOOPT: Distributed AND/OR Optimization
 =======================================

-An implementation of sequential and distributed AND/OR Branch-and-Bound and its Breadth-Rotating AND/OR Branch-and-Bound enhancement for combinatorial optimization problems expressed as MPE (max-product) queries over graphical models like Bayes and Markov networks.
+An implementation of **sequential** as well as **distributed AND/OR Branch-and-Bound** and its **Breadth-Rotating AND/OR Branch-and-Bound** enhancement for combinatorial optimization problems expressed as MPE (max-product) queries over graphical models like Bayes and Markov networks.

 Also implements the following:

 * full context-based caching.
 * mini-buckets for heuristic generation.
-* minfill algorithm to find variable orderings.
+* minfill heuristic to find variable orderings.
 * limited discrepancy search to quickly find initial solution.
 * stochastic local search to quickly find initial solution (via GLS+ code by Frank Hutter).

+See references at the bottom for details and algorithm analysis.

 *By Lars Otten, University of California, Irvine.
 Main AOBB source code under GPL, included libraries vary -- see LICENSE.txt for